HA1Andrzej/RENAC-MODBUS/README.md

 29 CC 	- jump to 10700

-20 	- kolejne 32 rejestry
+20 	- another 32 registers

 00 00 00 00
 00 00 00 00